 Chart B5.1 The proportion of non-government bonds to total bond holdings balances and the length of duration.
-At the end of 2014, the bond balances held by bills finance companies and their average duration mostly remained relatively low and thus less susceptible to a rise in interest rates (Chart B5.2).
+At the end of 2014, the bond balances held by bills finance companies and their duration mostly average remained relatively low and thus less susceptible to a rise in interest rates (Chart B5.2).